tomito26/passwordlocker/Readme.md

 # Password Locker
 This is a terminal application that allows the user to create and save their credentials and also generates passwords for them.

+## BDD(Behavior Driven Development)
+Given : the user has access to this application

+Then: The user is able to create account using the shortcodes
+* cn -to create account
+* disp -to display the available credentials or passwords
+* ex - to exit the application
+* gs - to generate password

 ## Author
 * Thomas Khaemba